Skip to Content

 If you’re the surviving spouse

-- If you’re receiving Dependency and Indemnity Compensation (DIC), you can still get those payments while using the Fry Scholarship.
+• If you’re receiving DIC, you can still get those payments while using the Fry Scholarship.

 Learn about DIC